N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS.md

     1. Admin : Admin has all the admin rights like adding of projects , assigning owners to a project and adding/removing user.
     2. Project Admin : Project admin can manage the different projects by creating new projects , assigning users and maintainers to a project and editing projects.
     3. User : Users are only allowed to edit a particular project which is assigned to them.
+    4. Viewers: Viewers are only allowed to view the existing contents of a particular project.

 ![Alt text](GUI_TUTORIALS/images/image.png)